Goa – Culture and Tradition

 Goans are born music lovers, music is an integral part of Goan lifestyle which runs deep in their blood.
 Along with abundance folk music, Goa also embraces a number of western forms of compositions.

 Goa boasts of producing some of the greatest musicians of all time.
 Singers such as Emiliano D’cruz, Prince Jacob, Souza Boy, M.Boyer, Alfred Rose, Kid Boxer, Rosario Rodrigues, Tony King, and J. B. Rod are from Goa.

 Portuguese introduced the usage of violin, piano, and mandolin in Goan music.
 Dekhni, Fugdi, Corridinho, Mando are some of the traditional folk dances of Goa.

 The performing art in Goa is unique and has a distinct Goan flavor.
 Handicrafts in Goa use a material that is naturally available like clay, sea-shell, paper, bamboo and brass which have become quite popular among tourists as they buy them as Goans souvenirs.

 Fairs and Festival

-All the festivals celebrated here has a Goan touch.
+All the festivals celebrated here have a Goan touch.
 Jatras (feast) is a special feature of the Goan celebration where a palakhi or palanquin procession is carried out and thousands of people participate in it.

 Some of the popular sports that are played in Goa are bullfighting and football.
 Water sports of Goa are also very popular.
 Goa is home to some of the finest casinos in India.
 It is the only state in India where gambling is legal.

 Nightlife in Goa

 Goa is the most happening destination in India known throughout the world for its night parties.
 It is said Goa never sleeps, while the night parties are most sought after by youngsters throughout the world.
 At night Goa beaches come alive with numerous lights and music.

 Tourism in Goa

 Goa is the most popular tourist place in India.
 It is known for its churches, forts, beaches, ferry rides, and folk music.

-It is a heaven for those who want to relax and have fun.
-Tourism in Goa is one of the primary industry where you can see tourists coming from around the world all year long.
+It is heaven for those who want to relax and have fun.
+Tourism in Goa is one of the primary industries where you can see tourists coming from around the world all year long.